kontenbase/kontenbase-docs/docs/auth/register.md

   </TabItem>
 </Tabs>

-## Notes
+### Notes
-- First Registered user will have "admin" role
+- First registered user will have "admin" role